flenhu/js_practice/ssd_js_course/lessons/l7_functions/l7_exercises/README.md

 # Lesson 7 Exercises

-7a.
-Create a function called 'greet' that displays the message 'Hello!' in the console.
+**7a.** Create a function called 'greet' that displays the message 'Hello!' in the console.
 Call/run this function a few times using: `greet();`

-## b.
-Continuing from 7a, add a parameter called 'name' to the 'greet' function and display the message: 'Hello ${name}!'
+**7b.** Continuing from 7a, add a parameter called 'name' to the 'greet' function and display the message: 'Hello ${name}!'
 Call the function a few times with different names: `greet('Simon');`

-## c.
-Try calling `greet()` without a name (it will display 'Hello undefined!').
+**7c.** Try calling `greet()` without a name (it will display 'Hello undefined!').
 Modify the function so that if 'name' is undefined, it will display 'Hi there!' instead.
 (Hint: use an if-statement.
 Since undefined is a falsy value, you can use: `if (!name) {...}` to check if 'name' is undefined).

-## d.
+##### 7d.
 Create a function 'convertToFahrenheit(celsius)' that takes a number in degrees Celsius and returns a number in degrees Fahrenheit.
 - Formula: Fahrenheit = (Celsius * 9/5) + 32
 - `convertToFahrenheit(25) => 77`

-## e.
-Create a function 'convertToCelsius(fahrenheit)' that takes a number in degrees Fahrenheit and returns a number in degrees Celsius.
+**7e.**Create a function 'convertToCelsius(fahrenheit)' that takes a number in degrees Fahrenheit and returns a number in degrees Celsius.
 - Formula: Celsius = (Fahrenheit - 32) * 5/9
 - `convertToCelsius(86) => 30`